 ARE EARWIGS HARMFUL?

-The pincers on earwigs cause many people to assume that they are harmful or poisonous.
+The pincers on earwigs cause many people to assume they are harmful or poisonous.
 Earwigs do not sting and do not have venom.
-They may attempt to pinch your finger with their pincers if agitated, but are not harmful.
+If agitated, they may attempt to pinch your finger with their pincers, but they are not harmful.
 And despite their name, they do not crawl inside of ears.
 While not harmful to humans, they can cause significant damage to your garden or your plants.

 The incredibly wet climate of the Portland-Metro area is perfect for slugs.
-There are hundreds of varieties of slugs in the Northwest that range in size from an inch to the spotted garden slug which is at least 6 inches in length.
+Hundreds of varieties of slugs in the Northwest range in size from an inch to the spotted garden slug, which is at least 6 inches long.

 Slug species come in many colors.
 The most common are typically brown to black in color.
 Other common colors are yellow or reddish-brown.

-Smaller slugs are typically more oval or round shaped.
-Larger slugs are long and tube-like.
+Smaller slugs are typically more oval or round-shaped.
+More giant slugs are long and tube-like.
 Slugs are all shell-free.
-Many species have what’s called a mantle towards their eyes where you’ll notice a ribbed area or distinct features where they breath or extend their eyes.
+Many species have a mantle towards their eyes where you’ll notice a ribbed area or distinct features where they breathe or extend their eyes.